FAQs

 What should I do before a match starts?

-- The display name they're going to use on their Switch (required)
+- The display name they will use on their Nintendo Switch (required)

 A member on my team doesn't have a Discord account?
 What do I do about them?

-Please ask them to create an account and join the server: https://discord.gg/6jS7YUqnbh.
+Please ask them to create an account and join the Discord Server.

-If your team is new you will need to create your team for it to be added to the database.
+If you are a new team wanting to join, you will need to create your team for it to be added to

 - team_name: the name of your team, pick something simple and easy for this (like